slick/slick/src/sphinx/from-orm-to-slick.rst

 Strings are a very simple way to embed an arbitrary language and in many programming languages the only way without changing the compiler, for example in Java.
 While simple, this kind of embedding has significant limitations.

-On issue is that, that tools often have no knowledge about the embedded language and treat queries as ordinary Strings.
+One issue is that tools often have no knowledge about the embedded language and treat queries as ordinary Strings.
 The compiler or interpreter of the host languages does not detect syntactical mistakes upfront or if the query produces a different type of output than expected.
 Also IDEs often do not provide syntax highlighting, code completion, inline error hints, etc.

 More importantly, re-use is very hard, when it comes to queries embedded as Strings.
 You would need to compose Strings in order to re-use certain parts.
 As an exercise, try to make the part of our above HQL example, that filters by the ids re-useable, so we can use it for table person as well as address.
 It is really cumbersome.